mthl/guix-artwork/website/drafts/guix-1.1.0-released.md

     supports a `--target` option providing some support for the cross-compilation of complete systems.
 More on that in [this FOSDEM talk](https://fosdem.org/2020/schedule/event/ggaaattyp/).
-  - Guix now [run on
+  - Guix now [runs on
     Guile 3](https://guix.gnu.org/blog/2020/guile-3-and-guix/), which
     improves performance.